keptn/keptn.github.io/content/docs/0.6.0/installation/setup-keptn/index.md

 <details><summary>Minikube 1.2</summary>
 <p>

-1. Install MiniKube in [version 1.2](https://github.com/kubernetes/minikube/releases/tag/v1.2.0) (newer versions do not work).
+1. Install Minikube in [version 1.2](https://github.com/kubernetes/minikube/releases/tag/v1.2.0) (newer versions do not work).

-1. Setup a minikube VM with at least 6 CPU cores and 12 GB memory using
+1. Setup a Minikube VM with at least 6 CPU cores and 12 GB memory using:

        ```console
     minikube stop # optional
     minikube delete # optional
     minikube start --cpus 6 --memory 12200
        ```

-1. Start the minikube LoadBalancer service in a second terminal by executing
+1. Start the Minikube LoadBalancer service in a second terminal by executing:

     ```console
    minikube tunnel